 Creativity continues… from home, for now.

-Scenes for Survival is a new season of digital short artworks, created in association with BBC Scotland, Screen Scotland, BBC Arts’ Culture in Quarantine project and Scotland’s leading theatre venues and companies, with support from Hopscotch Films.
+Scenes for Survival was a recent season of digital short artworks, produced in collaboration with BBC Scotland, Screen Scotland, BBC Arts' Culture in Quarantine project, and Scotland's prominent theater venues and companies.
+Generous support came from Hopscotch Films.

-Scenes for Survival will be celebrated as part of the British Council's 2020 UK/Italy season 'Being Present'.
+Scenes for Survival was also featured as part of the British Council's 2020 UK/Italy season 'Being Present'.